-Liverpool continue to hunt reinforcements as they bid to put a difficult season last campaign behind them.
+Liverpool continue to hunt reinforcements late in the window as they bid to replace various outgoings in key positions.

 Jurgen Klopp’s club entered the transfer window with a clear emphasis on bolstering their midfield, particularly considering the confirmed departures of James Milner, Fabio Carvalho, and Alex Oxlade-Chamberlain, as well as the exit of Jordan Henderson.